chibuzordev/bluesky-scraper/README.md

 It’s built for researchers, analysts, and developers who need quick access to social discourse data for analytics, monitoring, or policy intelligence.

-##### Key Features
-- 🔍 Multi-Platform Ready — start with Bluesky, easily extend to other APIs.
-- ⏳ Smart Pagination & Rate Limiting — respects API constraints.
-- 🧹 Deduplication & Incremental Saving — prevents data loss on long runs.
-- 📦 Unified Schema — standard structure for merging data from multiple sources.
-- 🧱 Modular Design — import, modify, or deploy components independently.
+The system supports:
+- keyword searches for profiles and 'skeets'
+- smart pagination & rate Limiting backed by deduplication & incremental Saving
-- ⚙️ FastAPI Powered — deploy as a microservice or standalone backend.
+- modular and deployment as a microservice or standalone backend via FastAPI